ComputerEnterprisesInc/github-copilot-fundamentals-102/lab-handouts/lab01.md

 ### Task 4

-8. If your code does not contain a docstring, prompt Copilot to generate one: `Generate a docstring for the above code`
+9. If your code does not contain a docstring, prompt Copilot to generate one: `Generate a docstring for the above code`

-9. Add the docstring into your new file
+10. Add the docstring into your new file

-### Task 5

-10. Prompt

 ### Task 5